-3.1 General Work Practices and Laboratory Procedures
+3.1 General Work and Laboratory Hygiene Practices

-- Do not work alone in the laboratory during after work hours.
-If you must work alone in the evening, let someone else know and have them periodically check on you. - Label all secondary chemical containers with appropriate identification and hazard information. - Use only those chemicals for which you have the appropriate exposure controls (such as a chemical fume hood) and administrative procedures (training, restricted access, etc.).
+- Laboratory personnel are responsible for regular cleaning and disinfection of laboratory surfaces to maintain good laboratory hygiene.
+Solid waste (regular trash cans) should be placed outside the lab at the end of each business day for custodial staff to pick for disposal.
+Custodial staff will have access to labs only for services requested through AU Facilities work management by submitting a work order.
+Examples of these services include deep cleaning and floor waxing. - Lab personnel are responsible for transporting autoclaved waste to the trash dumpster located outside of the building.
+Custodians shall not remove any waste from autoclave rooms. - Do not work alone in the laboratory during after work hours.
+If you must work alone in the evening, let someone else know and have them periodically check on you. - Label all secondary chemical containers with appropriate identification and hazard information. - Use only those chemicals for which you have appropriate exposure controls (such as a chemical fume hood) and administrative procedures (training, restricted access, etc.).
 Always use adequate ventilation with chemicals.
-Operations utilizing volatile or toxic substances should be performed in a chemical fume hood - Use hazardous chemicals and all laboratory equipment only as directed for their intended purpose. - Inspect equipment or apparatus for damage or malfunfuntion before use. - Avoid using damaged or malfunctioning equipment. - Inspect PPE for integrity or proper functioning before their use. - Do not dispense more of a hazardous chemical than is needed for immediate use. - Remove contaminated clothing and gloves before leaving laboratory. - Avoid direct contact with any chemical.
-Keep chemicals off your hands, face and clothing, including shoes.
-Never smell, inhale or taste a hazardous chemical.
-Wash hands thoroughly with soap and water after handling any chemical. - Smoking, drinking, eating and the application of cosmetics is forbidden in laboratories where hazardous chemicals are used. - Never pipet by mouth.
+Operations utilizing volatile or toxic substances should be performed in a chemical fume hood. - Use hazardous chemicals and all laboratory equipment only as directed for their intended purpose. - Inspect equipment or apparatus for damage before use, do not use malfunctioning equipment. - Inspect PPE for integrity or proper functioning before use. - Do not dispense more of a hazardous chemical than is needed for immediate use. - Remove contaminated clothing and gloves before leaving the laboratory. - Avoid direct contact with any chemical.
+Keep chemicals off your hands, face and clothing, including shoes. - Never smell, inhale or taste a hazardous chemical.
+Wash hands thoroughly with soap and water after handling chemicals and removing gloves. - Smoking, drinking, eating and the application of cosmetics is forbidden in laboratories where hazardous chemicals are used. - Never pipet by mouth.
 Use a pipet bulb or other mechanical pipet filling device. - Keep floors clean and dry.
 Keep all aisles, hallways, and stairs clear of all chemicals and equipment.
-Stairways and hallways should not be used as storage areas. - Keep all work areas, and especially work benches, clear of clutter and obstructions. - All working surfaces should be cleaned regularly. - Access to emergency equipment, utility controls, showers, eyewashes and exits should never be blocked. - Hazardous waste should be stored in appropriate containers and labeled properly.
+Stairways and hallways should not be used as storage areas. - Keep all work areas, and especially work benches, clear of clutter and obstructions. - All working surfaces should be cleaned regularly by lab personnel, regular trash should be placed outside the lab at the end of each business day for custodial staff to pick for disposal. - Access to emergency equipment, utility controls, showers, eyewashes and exits should never be blocked. - Hazardous waste should be stored in appropriate containers and labeled properly.